roncterry/install_lab_env/README-lab_environment_standards.md

 ## ISO Image Directory

-All ISO images related to a course should reside in a single directory named: **/home/iso/<COURSE_ID>**
+All ISO images related to a course should reside in a single directory named: `/home/iso/<COURSE_ID>`

 *Example*: **/home/iso/<COURSE_ID>/my-iso.iso**

-Or, if the ISO image will only be used by a single VM, the ISO image can reside in the VM’s directory (see Virtual Machine Directory above).
+Or, if the ISO image will <u>only</u> be used by a single VM, the ISO image can reside in the VM’s directory (see Virtual Machine Directory above).

 # Cloud Images